 How do you defend against synthetic fraud?

-Detecting synthetic identity fraud requires more that checking the identity data since some of the information is real.
-The best defense against identity fraud is requiring a second authentication factor that demonstrates proof of life either by sharing "something you are" or "something you do."
+Detecting synthetic identity fraud requires more than checking the identity data since some of the information is real.
+The best defense against identity fraud is requiring a second authentication factor that demonstrates proof of life either by sharing "something you are" or "something you do".
 Biometrics are typically used to identify “something you are” whereas behavioral biometrics are used to identify “something you do”.

-Fingerprints are the biometric identifier that most people are familiar.
-In addition facial biometrics using facial recognition is starting to be used in applications as proof of life, especially during account registration.
+Fingerprints are the biometric identifier that most people are familiar with.
+In addition, facial biometrics using facial recognition is starting to be used in applications as proof of life, especially during account registration.

 The main weakness with biometrics is that they comprise static information and so once stolen they become yet another piece of data that fraudsters make use of for synthetic identities.

 The theft of biometrics presents a considerable and growing security problem.
 Once stolen the use of that biometric by the true owner has been compromised as an authenticator, since we cannot change our fingerprint or face.
 Fraudsters will be able to use this information forever.
 Furthermore, it was already demonstrated by Tencent researchers at the 2019 Black Hat USA hacker conference that facial biometrics can be hacked, with photos, eyeglasses that mimic the eyes, and even videos.

 In comparison with biometrics, behavioral biometrics are dynamic and constantly changing.
 There are many characteristics of our behavior that can uniquely identify us, and these factors are known as behavioral biometrics.

 Behavioral biometrics captures the unique signature of a user’s behavior and offers an important advantage over biometrics as an authentication factor, in that it is dynamic and therefore very difficult to copy, fake or forge.